mrkoenigstein/toggle_tools/README.md

 # Toggle Tools

-Two simple functions to toogle a bunch of checkboxe with a 'check-all' checkbox.
+A simple jQuery plugin to toogle a bunch of checkboxe with a 'check-all' checkbox.

-# functions
+# Usage

-## toggleAll

-toggle all checkboxes with the state of the 'check-all' checkbox.

-## reverseToggle

-reverse the toggle, if you toggle a child checkbox the 'check-all' checkbox is also toggled.
+Simply select the 'check-all' input element a pass the class of the childs as parameter.

+``$('input#all_colors').toggle('.color');``